Skip to content

 val dockerExecutable = providers.environmentVariable("DOCKER_EXECUTABLE").getOrElse("docker")

-val localImageTag = "stove-go-showcase-container:local"
+val localImageTag = "my-service:local"

 tasks.register<Exec>("buildContainerImage") {

-description = "Optional convenience: builds the Go showcase Docker image locally."
+description = "Builds the application image locally."

 group = "build"